CyberPunkRavi/SS_Text_Classification/Supervised/README.md

-Semi-supervised Text Classification
+Supervised Text Classification

-This will train a supervised and semi supervised classifier, and save the output predictions in `data/speech-basic.csv`.
+This will train a supervised classifier, and save the output predictions in `data/speech-pred.csv`.

 * `speech.py`: All the I/O related functionality.